 I don’t understand why in the Noah’s Ark story God destroyed every living thing on earth except for eight people and a bunch of animals just because people did not pray and remember Him?
 Could a Creator have the right to destroy creatures?
 Similarly, can parents take their child’s life when the child is not listening to them or showing proper respect to the parents?

 God’s justification for destroying the Creation in the flood goes well beyond your statement.
 For instance Genesis 6:5 tells us the Lord saw how great man’s wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.

-Parents don’t create their children.
+By the way, parents don’t create their children.
 The birthing process is called procreation, which means to produce offspring, and was delegated to mankind by God.
 In exchange, parents are given a stewardship responsibility for the children they procreate.
 Throughout history the murder of children has been a sin certain to evoke the wrath of God because He thinks of them as His.